zjjt/ServerAppGraphQLExpressTypeScript/README.md

 2- Run yarn test or npm test to run tests
 3-If you are confident then run yarn start or npm start

+#TODO
-This server supports LDAP authentication
+-add LDAP support authentication

 mutations:
 -createUser